volaradlp/validator/README.md

 - `demo/`: Contains sample input and output for testing
 - `.github/workflows/`: CI/CD pipeline for building and releasing
 - `Dockerfile`: Defines the container image for the proof task
-- `my-proof.manifest.template`: Gramine manifest template for running securely in an Intel SGX enclave
+- `volara-proof.manifest.template`: Gramine manifest template for running securely in an Intel SGX enclave
 - `config.yaml`: Configuration file for Gramine Shielded Containers (GSC)

 ## Getting Started